GladiceLee/US_Regional_Sales/README.md

 3. Sales Team Performance: Analyzed the performance of 28 different sales teams by comparing both the quantity of products sold and the number of orders, with the findings visualized for clarity.

 Data Source:
 The dataset used for this analysis is sourced from Kaggle, authored by Dorothy Joel.
-You can access the data here.
+You can access the data here: https://www.kaggle.com/datasets/dorothyjoel/us-regional-sales